davidjumiller/Music-Maker-DSL/README.md

 In a Track, you specify:

-* A Volume - loudness of the track.
+* Volume - loudness of the track.
-* OFfset - start time delay in milliseconds
+* Offset - start time delay in milliseconds

 and

 * Components

-Components represents the `sounds` that a track should play.
+`Components` represents the sounds that a track should play.
 The sounds specified in the `components` section are played in sequence (one after the other) for each track.

-#### Play
+### Play

 To help you ideate/draft your sound effect, you are allowed to create multiple combination blocks in your code.
 However, only one of them will played/rendered upon executuion.